kingjosephm/DiscriminationMitigation/README.md

 applies various weights to a series of counterfactual predictions per observation, yielding adjusted predictions.
 Importantly, this method does not require advanced statistical or programming knowledge, and can be used with two dominant Python ML
 libraries: Tensorflow Keras and LightGBM (still to come).
+For example code, see `Example.ipynb`.

 #### Algorithm